Life of Design Sciences

 Learning and Earning

 Gain Experience Through Research

 Welcome to Learning and Earning (L&E)!
-As part of your financial aid package, Learning and Earning (L&E) research opportunities provide an amazing experience to earn part of your School fees rather than increase your loans and decline and reduce the loan amounts offered to you.
+As part of your financial aid package, Learning and Earning (L&E) research opportunities provide an amazing experience to earn part of your School fees rather than increase your loans financial position and decline and reduce the loan amounts offered to you.

 Remember that the less debt you educate with, the more choices you’ll have in life!
 When you take full advantage of L&E opportunities, you will:

 - Gain valuable job skills and research and digital experiences

 - Build your resume and learn to write a dynamic, job-specific cover letter

 - Find major-related work for an edge on a career job search